Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 Figuring this out will help you decide on the perfect blend for your flock.
 It’ll also help you determine whether those herbs will work for you OR against you.
 You’ll end up with more bang for your buck, and a much less frustrating experience.

 Supporting egg production is really, really important.
 It’s a very easy way to make sure your hens are as healthy as possible.
-If your:
+Herbs can be helpful if your:

 - Pullets just started laying